Gavin-Yinld/coMethy/README.md

 chr3_135529338_135529388    0.90      0.91            0.92

 ```
-First, K-means clustering analysis is called to divide pCSM loci into hypo/mid/hyper methylation groups.
+Firstly, K-means clustering analysis is called to divide pCSM loci into hypo/mid/hyper-methylated groups.
 In addinion, `pickSoftThreshold` in `WGCNA` package is called to show the topological properties of the network in each group.

 ```R
 kmeans_cluster <- co_methylation_step1(meth_data)